suncoast-devs/handbook/lessons/misc-quick-reference/interview-questions.md

 - What is your least/most favorite language that you use and why?
 - How would you improve (a technology you have used a lot)?
 - Explain `this` in javascript.
-- Describe or give an example of asynchronous programming?
+- Describe or give an example of asynchronous programming.
 - What is the difference between a div and a span?
 - What is Flexbox?
 Contrast that to CSS Grid.
 - Name 3 ways to decrease page load (perceived or actual load time).
 - Have you ever used a grid system, and if so, what do you prefer?
-- Explain event delegation
+- Explain event delegation.
 - What is a closure, and how/why would you use one?
 - What is the event loop?
-- Material vs Flat design
+- Material vs Flat design.

 ### Web/Design